The future of solar energy is bright

 Marshalltown Generating Station solar project

 In spring 2017, our 706-megawatt, highly efficient natural gas generating station went into operation in Marshalltown, Iowa.
-In early 2019, we will begin construction of a 2.5-megawatt solar installation that will provide clean energy to our customers.
-When completed in late 2019, the solar garden’s power will offset local electric demand and improve our sustainability footprint in Marshalltown.
+In early 2020, a 2.5-megawatt solar system that provides clean energy to our customers became operational.
+The solar garden’s power offsets local electric demand and improves our sustainability footprint in Marshalltown.

 Wisconsin solar projects